 - Air/Vapor barrier (often polyethylene sheeting)

 - Insulation (R-12 or greater – more is better)

-- Racks, bins or shelving for horizontal wine bottle storage
+- Wine racks, bins or shelving for horizontal wine bottle storage

-- A wine cellar cooling unit or acceptable passive conditions
+- Wine cellar cooling unit or acceptable passive conditions

 These are the essential ingredients for a functional wine cellar.
-Skip any of these components and your wine cellar will not perform as intended.
-To follow is a closer look at these five essentials of an active wine cellar.
+To follow is a closer look at these essentials of a wine cellar.

 The Importance of an Air Sealed Wine Cellar Build

-Many will create a wine cellar with insulation but no air/moisture barrier.
-The lack of an air/vapor barrier will allow warmer, higher-moisture containing air to enter into the cooler cellar space.
+Some will build a wine cellar with insulation but no air/moisture barrier.
+The lack of an air/vapor barrier will allow warmer, higher-humidity air to enter the cellar space leading to moisture problems.

 When installing an air/vapor barrier, install it on the warm side of the wine cellar walls, ceiling, and floor.
 This way, warm ambient air is prevented from entering the cellar or cellar wall or ceiling cavities where it could cool and release water.
 If the air barrier is placed on the cool side of the cellar, ambient air will be able to move to the barrier, cool and release water behind the barrier.
 For my cellar build, I first installed a poly air/vapor barrier, then installed rigid foam insulation over it.

 The More Insulation the Better for your Wine Cellar